Our goal is to share information and products that are truly helpful to renters.

 Renters insurance deductibles

-Cost and customer service aside, one of the most important renters insurance choices is your deductible.
 A deductible is what you pay out of pocket when you file a claim.
 You pay the specified amount first, and then your insurance company pays the rest.
+The higher the deductible the lower your monthly insurance premium will be.

 Let’s say you have a $400 deductible and are responsible for $3,500 worth of damage in your apartment after your Valentine’s Day dinner caught fire.
 You’ll pay your $400 deductible, and your insurer pays the remaining $3,100.